22nd Parliament of British Columbia

 The 22nd Legislative Assembly of British Columbia sat from 1950 to 1952.
 The members were elected in the British Columbia general election held in June 1949.
-The Liberals and Conservatives formed a coalition government led by Byron Ingemar "Boss" Johnson.
-The Co-operative Commonwealth Federation led by Harold Winch formed the official opposition.
+From 1950 to 1952, the Liberals and Conservatives formed a coalition government led by Byron Ingemar "Boss" Johnson, and the Co-operative Commonwealth Federation led by Harold Winch formed the Official Opposition.
+On January 19, 1952, the coalition split and the Liberals formed a single-party minority government, while the Conservatives moved to the opposition benches and took the role of Official Opposition.

-Nancy Hodges served as speaker for the assembly.
+Nancy Hodges served as Speaker of the Legislative Assembly.

-Members of the 22nd General Assembly
+Members of the 22nd Parliament

 The following members were elected to the assembly in 1949: